-Like I mentioned earlier, I’ve always been a tinkerer.
+My life is dedicated to solving problems - complex and simple.
 I believe the best way to learn something new is to get your hands dirty.
 I jump right into projects and learn as I go.
 The more mistakes I make, the more I learn!

 I graduated from a vocational/technical high school where I learned the fundamentals of machining.
 I learned how to turn a block (or bar) of raw metal into a precision part.
 I even built a fully functioning steam engine during my time there.